General information and occurrence

-Veins of crystal calcite, originated from the hydrothermal-ascending processes, occur within the Middle Devonian limestones and dolomites in the Kielecko-Chęciński region and within the Lower Carboniferous limestones in the area of Krzeszowice (Paczółtowice-Czarna region).
-Calcite deposits, occurring in the form of veins, were documented in Świętokrzyskie Voivodeship.
+Veins of crystal calcite, genetically originated from the hydrothermal-ascending processes, occur within the Middle Devonian limestones and dolomites in the Kielecko-Chęciński region and within the Lower Carboniferous limestones in the area of Krzeszowice (Paczółtowice-Czarna region).
+The calcite deposits of an economic importance, occurring in the form of veins, were documented in Świętokrzyskie Voivodeship.

 Calcite is used in the ceramic industry as an additional compound.
-Nevertheless, it has been lately replaced by other high-calcium raw materials.
-In the past, it was used in the glass industry, as the fancy stone and as a compound of precious grits.
+Nevertheless, it has been lately replacing by other high-calcium raw materials.
+In the past, it was used in the glass industry, as an attractive fancy stone for a sacral building (i.e. różanka zelejowska and różanka paczółtowska – Polish names) and as a compound of precious grits.

-Anticipated economic resources, documented within 3 deposits, are estimated at 232.78 thousand tonnes as of 31.12.2017.
-Resources have not changed in comparison with the previous year.
-The richest is Skrzelczyce deposit, where the coarse-crystalline calcite vein is of about 640 m long and about 25-42 m wide.
-In Polichno-Skiby deposit there are 2 calcite veins about 300 m long and from 3 m to 16 m thick.
-Only in Radomice I deposit calcite is occurring as the main raw material, in others calcite is a co-occurring raw material with limestones (limestones were documented for building and road industries).
-Nowadays, none of the calcite deposits is being exploited due to the economic and environmental protection reasons.
+The anticipated economic resources of calcite, documented within 3 deposits, are estimated at 232.78 thousand tonnes as of 31.12.2020.
+The resources have not changed for many years.
+The most calcite-bearing is Skrzelczyce deposit, where the coarse-crystalline calcite vein is of about 640 m long and about 25-42 m wide.
+In Polichno-Skiby deposit there are two calcite veins about 300 m long and from 3 m to 16 m thick.
+Only in Radomice I deposit calcite is occurring as the main raw material, in other deposits there were limestones for building and road industries documented, while calcite is a co-occurring raw material.

 Prepared by: Dariusz Brzeziński